Elvis Andrus Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.05).
+- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.